-1.3.2 This statement of expectations applies to private land access by electricity transmission companies under the statutory power derived from section 93 of the Act during all stages of a transmission project lifecycle (that is, planning, investigation, construction, maintenance and operation).
+- 1.3.1 This statement of expectations applies to holders of electricity transmission licences issued by the commission under section 19 of the Act (electricity transmission companies). - 1.3.2 This statement of expectations applies to land access by electricity transmission companies during all stages of a transmission project lifecycle (that is, planning, investigation, construction, maintenance and operation).